by Jeffrey L. Hunt

 Once a generation, Jupiter catches and passes Saturn.
 This is known as a Great Conjunction.
 Both planets move slowly around the sun because of their distance from our central star.
 A Jupiter year is nearly 12 Earth-years long while Saturn revolves around the sun in nearly 30 years.
 A Jupiter-Saturn conjunction is rare enough for observers to take notice of this unique pairing.

 Click through the gallery of Jupiter and Saturn images of their planetary motion during 2020 here

-Jupiter takes nearly 20 years to move past Saturn, travel around the sun, and catch Saturn again.
-When Jupiter catches Saturn on December 21, 2020, they will be very close, only 0.1° apart!
+Jupiter takes nearly 20 years to move past Saturn, travel around the sun, and pass Saturn again.
+When Jupiter passes Saturn on December 21, 2020, they will be very close, only 0.1° apart!
 This is the closest conjunction since the Great Conjunction of July 16, 1623!
 The next Great Conjunction is October 31, 2040, when the two planets are 1.1° apart.
 At the next conjunction the planets are low in the east-southeast before sunrise.